Senior living

 There’s so much to do for a move.
 To help get through this long process, try to focus on the positive things.
 You have so much to look forward to at your new home.
 There you’ll get a new community and housing features to make your golden years easier.
 Perhaps the move will bring you closer to family, or will save you money that you can spend on travel or other retirement projects.
 Keeping this positive focus will let you get through downsizing and moving.

-7. Sort slowly and label everything for moving into senior living.
+7. Sort slowly and label everything for moving.

 Going through all your stuff can seem like an enormous task.
 Start sorting early and slowly.
 For example, take the downsizing process one room at a time.
 It’s a good idea to start with the most challenging space – such as a garage, attic or basement.
 Often these rooms don’t have essential items and most of them can be donated or tossed.
 Try not to put off sorting and cleaning, as it can take much longer than you think.